OfekPintok/Pro-Log/README.md

 In short, Pro Log is a simple android app that was created for managing the user workouts, keeping the workouts data such as the date, which exercises were done and more. <b>This application is for practice only,</b> which explain why I didn't invest my time and energy to design it.

 # Motivation
 So, it is my first project on Android AND GitHub.
-Everyone have to start from somewhere.
+Everyone has to start from somewhere.
 You can't improve your code without dirt your hand a little.

 # ScreenShots